dark/fish-simulator/README.md

-# Simulate and display movement of a fish school
+# Simulate and display movement of particles in a system

-A toy project to display movements of actors in a group (e.g. fishes in a school, or birds in a flock) using mathematical notations, `numpy`/`scipy` and `manim`.
+A toy project to simulate and display movements of particles in a system (e.g. fishes in a school, or birds in a flock) using mathematical notations, `numpy`/`scipy` and `manim`.